mongodb/docs/source/includes/jwt-provider-valid-token.rst

         }

       |charts-short| can accept a token containing the following claims
-      because the token lifetime of one hour is acceptable:
+      because the token lifetime of 24 hours is acceptable:

       .. code-block:: json
         :copyable: false

         {
           "iat": "1585769399",
-          "exp": "1585772999"
+          "exp": "1586002999"
         }

 - Are signed using either the ``HS256`` or ``RS256`` signing